Dhruv1401/PAI/readme.md

-# 🧠 RPI-Assisted AI Assistant (formerly TARS 3.0)
+# 🧠 Personal AI assistant.

-A modular, plugin-driven AI assistant designed for Raspberry Pi and desktop environments.
-Inspired by real-world robotics and space exploration, this assistant supports both voice and text interfaces, dynamic plugin management, and powerful LLM-based conversation capabilities.
+A modular, AI assistant designed for Raspberry Pi and desktop environments.
+Inspired by real-world robotics and fantasies, this assistant supports both voice and text interfaces, dynamic plugin management, and mediocre LLM-based conversation capabilities.
 ---

 ## 🚀 Features